natural-harmonia-gropius/input-event/README.md

 ```

 When you press the `SPACE` the playback speed will be 4x faster.
-When you release it, changes will [automatically restore](https://github.com/Natural-Harmonia-Gropius/InputEvent#how-does-the-auto-restore-on-release-works).
+When you release it, changes will [automatically restore](https://github.com/natural-harmonia-gropius/input-event#how-does-the-auto-restore-on-release-works).

 Of course, you can bind it to the right arrow key by simply replacing `SPACE` to `RIGHT`.
 I just personally prefer the space.

-This was requested in [hooke007/MPV_lazy#183](https://github.com/hooke007/MPV_lazy/discussions/183).
-At that time I created [pressaction.lua](https://github.com/Natural-Harmonia-Gropius/mpv_config/blob/990a19fcd7ca91ff5f9cdfa01184c8d25a7932e8/scripts/pressaction.lua), which is now deprecated because this is the perfect replacement.

 [po5/evafast](https://github.com/po5/evafast) also does this and is more powerful.
 if you want to use it while having custom keybind, this is an example of integrating it.